WebOfTrust/keri/docs/Q-and-A-Security.md

 In brief these are the reasons:

 * the **desire to control the entire stack**, and not use anyone else's tooling
-* DID and VC layers are the **appopriate layers for interopability**
+* DID and VC layers are the **appropriate layers for interoperability**
 * The **performance/security goals** of KERI drive its design which makes incompatible with Linked Data tooling

-## ***Q: Why did KERI WG decide to reinvent multicodec?
+## ***Q: Why did KERI WG decide to reinvent multi-codec?

 **(@OR13) argues the following:**\
-*There was a potential for KERI to align with Ceramic / IPFS / IPLD, but that door closed when the KERI WG decided to reinvent multicodec.*
+*There was a potential for KERI to align with Ceramic / IPFS / IPLD, but that door closed when the KERI WG decided to reinvent multi-codec.*

 ### The **desire to control the entire stack**, and not use anyone else's tooling

-Have a look at the [Kid0001Comment](https://github.com/henkvancann/keri/blob/master/kids/kid0001Comment.md#summary) Summary for why we needed to divert from `multicodec`.
-Multicodec may not be such a stable standard to be breaking or abandoning.
+Have a look at the [Kid0001Comment](https://github.com/henkvancann/keri/blob/master/kids/kid0001Comment.md#summary) Summary for why we needed to divert from `multi-codec`.
+Multi-codec may not be such a stable standard to be breaking or abandoning.

-`Multicodec` is a draft standard, a rather chaotic mix of binary and text-based entries in a crowd-sourced registry/table.
-Most implementers are doing a subset of the Multicodec chart anyways, making it even more unstable for interoperability purposes.
+`Multi-codec` is a draft standard, a rather chaotic mix of binary and text-based entries in a crowd-sourced registry/table.
+Most implementers are doing a subset of the Multi-codec chart anyways, making it even more unstable for interoperability purposes.

-To go in further detail why multicodec can't do for KERI: the length of item not included in encoding table - incompatible structure (Multicodec assumes enveloped data structure).
-Moreover we need KERI's composability (via concatenation) for framing events.
+To go in further detail why multi-codec can't do for KERI: the length of item not included in encoding table - incompatible structure (Multi-codec assumes enveloped data structure).
+Moreover we need KERI's compose-ability (via concatenation) for framing events.
-[KID0001comment](https://github.com/decentralized-identity/keri/blob/master/kids/kid0001Comment.md) explains in detail why *composability* is so important and why Multi-codec is therefore not usable.
+[KID0001comment](https://github.com/decentralized-identity/keri/blob/master/kids/kid0001Comment.md) explains in detail why *compose-ability* is so important and why Multi-codec is therefore not usable.

-### DID and VC layers are the appopriate layers for interoperability
+### DID and VC layers are the appropriate layers for interoperability

 * streaming support > interop at signature layer?